Skip to content

 Cuba

-The Malecon was built in 1902 and it is a famous seafront promenade, where you can walk through it and discover the history of Cuba and it is seven km running from the Habana Vieja quarter to the Vedado which is known as the business center.
+The Malecon, built in 1902, is a famous seafront promenade where you can walk and discover Cuba’s history.
+It is seven km long and runs from the Habana Vieja quarter to the Vedado, the business centre.

-While you are walking you will see many lovely buildings from the 20th century that are a mixture of architectural styles like the Neo Moorish and they are painted in pastel pink and yellow and that is a nice place to take many pictures.
+While walking, you will see many lovely buildings from the 20th century, a mixture of architectural styles like the Neo Moorish and painted in pastel pink and yellow.
+This is an excellent place to take many pictures.

 The Revolution Square